 Town of Stafford

-Stafford has a rich historical heritage.
-Long before its incorporation as a town in 1719, the famous mineral springs drew Native Americans and settlers to the Stafford area for the curative properties of the water.
+Stafford boasts a rich historical heritage.
+Long before its incorporation as a town in 1719, the famous mineral springs attracted Native Americans and settlers who sought the curative properties of the water.

-When initially incorporated, most of the population of Stafford was concentrated in 6-7 agricultural villages.
-In the early 1800s, the availability of water power from the tributaries of the Willimantic River led to Stafford's industrialization and caused population shifts.
-By the mid-1800's, the Railroad connected Stafford to markets all across New England.
-Before the state highway projects of the 1920s and 1930s, there was even a trolley connection to Rockville.
+When Stafford was first incorporated, its population was concentrated in 6-7 agricultural villages.
+In the early 1800s, the availability of water power from the tributaries of the Willimantic River led to Stafford’s industrialization and population shifts.
+By the mid-1800s, the railroad connected Stafford to markets across New England.
+Prior to the state highway projects of the 1920s and 1930s, the town even had a trolley connection to Rockville.

-The town presents an ideal location for families and companies looking for a destination.
-Stafford is a rural/suburban mixed community with direct and rapid access to all major northeast cities, especially New York and Boston.
-Our highly trained workforce, ample clean water supply and cooperative financial institutions all contribute to a positive business climate.
+Today, Stafford is an ideal location for both families and businesses.
+It is a rural/suburban community with direct and rapid access to major northeastern cities, particularly New York and Boston.
+With a highly trained workforce, ample clean water supply, and supportive financial institutions, Stafford offers a positive business climate.

-The Stafford community has always promoted togetherness.
-Town parades are common as well as outdoor public concerts and holiday celebrations.
-Whether you are looking to play a song on an open mic night, send cookies to soldiers overseas for the holidays or enjoy a free movie at the library - Stafford has something for everyone to enjoy.
+The Stafford community has always valued togetherness.
+Town parades, outdoor public concerts, and holiday celebrations are common.
+Whether you want to perform at an open mic night, send cookies to soldiers overseas for the holidays, or enjoy a free movie at the library, Stafford has something for everyone.

 Map